 Until recently, the private market was solely the domain of high net worth investors.
 After all, these people could more readily absorb losses when they occurred and have the connections to make deals happen before they reach the public.
 However, the other side of this is that mainstream investors have long been denied the opportunity to benefit from the growth potential of well-run private businesses.

 Regulation A gives companies the ability to raise as much as $75 million in equity investment from the public — and remain exempt from registering the offering.
 This has created opportunities such as equity crowdfunding, which can increase investment options for regular people who have traditionally been limited to products such as public bonds, stocks and savings accounts.

-Offerings such as the Yieldstreet Prism Fund seek to generate income by investing across private asset classes such as Art, Commercial, Consumer, Legal, Real Estate, and Corporate.
+Offerings such as the Yieldstreet Alternative Income Fund seek to generate income by investing across private asset classes such as Art, Commercial, Consumer, Legal, Real Estate, and Corporate.
 Its diverse2 specialty finance holdings are sourced from private market opportunities that have been historically off-limits to retail investors.
 However, retail investors can now access those elusive asset classes in a single investment as low as $10,000.

 1Diversification does not ensure a profit or protect against a loss in a declining market.

 2. The YieldStreet Alternative Income Fund is a non-diversified closed-end fund for purposes of the Investment Company Act of 1940, as amended (“40 Act”), and is therefore not a 40 Act “diversified” product.

 Investors should carefully consider the investment objectives, risks, charges and expenses of the YieldStreet Alternative Income Fund before investing.
 The prospectus for the YieldStreet Alternative Income Fund contains this and other information about the Fund and can be obtained by referring to yieldstreetalternativeincomefund.com.
 The prospectus should be read carefully before investing in the Fund.